cornell-dti/trends-sp22-starters/lec7-demo/README.md

-# Trends A4 Starter Code
+# Trends Lecture 7 Demo Code

-In this project we make a task tracker using Firebase.
+See lec7-soln folder for solution.